-Non-Asset A Carrier or Shipper that owns no vehicles or rolling stock of its own and sub-contracts pursuant to this Offering Memorandum.
+Non-Asset A Carrier or Shipper that owns no vehicles or rolling stock of its own and sub-contracts all its services to other parties, usually independent operators.

-Offering The offering by the Issuer of: (i) up to a maximum of 1,333,333 Shares (under the costs of the Offering but excluding selling commissions.
+Offering The offering by the Issuer of: (i) up to a maximum of 1,666,667 Common Shares.